isabelle-prover/mirror-afp-devel/metadata/README.md

 - **related**:
   A Place for references related to this article, e.g., print publications.
 DOIs are preferred and stored by name only (e.g., `10.1000/182`).
 If there is none, use a formatted citation (html tags are allowed).
-Hyperlinks are also be listed as plain-text urls.
+Hyperlinks are to be listed as plain-text urls.

 `topics.toml`
 -------------